psachin/psachin.github.io/_posts/2017-03-04-miq-rhv-add_disk.md

 Just to get my hands dirty
 on
 [ManageIQ's Automate model](http://manageiq.org/docs/reference/latest/doc-Methods_Available_for_Automation/miq/),
-I started working on a way to attach additional disk to VM on
+I started working on a way to attach additional disk to VM running on
 [Red Hat Virtualization](https://access.redhat.com/products/red-hat-virtualization).
 Although it can be easily done by "Reconfigure this VM", I wanted a way to do this via Automate.
 I did found two ways to do this, one described in
 [Mastering Automation in CloudForms & ManageIQ](https://pemcg.gitbooks.io/mastering-automation-in-cloudforms-4-2-and-manage/content/customising_vm_provisioning/chapter.html) and